dodevops/cloudcontrol/README.md

     environment:
         - "SSH_AUTH_SOCK=/ssh-agent"

-### How to identify Terraform state locks by other CloudControl-users
+### How to identify Terraform state locks by other *CloudControl*-users

-Because of how CloudControl is designed it uses a defined user named "cloudcontrol", so Terraform state lock messages look like this:
+Because of how *CloudControl* is designed it uses a defined user named "cloudcontrol", so Terraform state lock messages look like this:

 > Error: Error locking state: Error acquiring the state lock: storage: service returned error: StatusCode=409, ErrorCode=LeaseAlreadyPresent, ErrorMessage=There is already a lease present.